AdobeDocs/graphql-mesh-gateway/src/pages/gateway/upgrade.md

 ## Upgrading

-You will need to modify any previously created meshes to account for the following breaking changes when updating to the new release.
+You must modify any previously created meshes to account for the following breaking changes when updating to the new release.

 ### Deprecated experimental features

 The beta release contained two experimental features that are not supported in the GA release.

-- The Resolver Composition transform has been deprecated.
+- The Resolver Composition transform has been deprecated and is no longer supported.
 - The Hook transform requires additional fixes and testing.
 We intend to re-enable this transform in a subsequent release.

 #### Resolver Composition transform deprecated